SymfonyCasts/symfony7/sfcasts/criteria.md

-# Criteria
+# The Clever Criteria System

-Coming soon...

-## Finding the Pricey Parts: An Adventure in Methods

-Alright, my fellow code-wranglers, let's imagine we're whizzing through space in our trusty starship.
-We've got this super handy `$ship->getParts()` method that gives us the low-down on every piece of kit on our vessel.
-But what if we're not interested in the cheap nuts and bolts?
-What if we want to know about the high-end stuff, the parts that cost more than 50,000 credits?
+We've got this super handy
+`$ship->getParts()` method that gives us a way to find *every* part for our starship.
+But the fiscal year is coming to a close, and we need to plan our budget. *Boring*, but necessary: our Ferengi bosses demand it!
+Most parts on our ship are cheap, like the nuts and bolts and duct tape that hold everything together.
+We're not really worried about those.
+Instead I want to quickly return all of our ship's parts that cost more than 50,000 credits.

 Sure, we could do a fresh query in our controller for all the starship parts related to the ship where the price is greater than 50,000.
 But where's the fun in that?
-Let's stick with our trusty `$ship->getParts()` methods.
-They're as easy as pie, and I do love me some pie.
+I wanto to stick with our easy `$ship->getParts()` shortcut.
+Is that possible?

-## The Birth of getExpensiveParts()
+## Adding getExpensiveParts()

-Jump into the `Starship` class and look for the `getParts` method.
-I'm going to copy that method, paste it right below, and rename it to `getExpensiveParts()`.
-For now, let's have it return all the parts.
+Jump into the `Starship` class and look for the `getParts()` method.
+Copy that method, paste it below, and rename it to `getExpensiveParts()`.
+For now, return all the parts.

-Back on our show template, let's take this baby for a spin.
-Change 'parts' to 'expensive parts' and then call `$ship->getExpensiveParts()`.
-Even though there's no `expensiveParts` property, it's going to call the `getExpensiveParts()` method we just crafted.
+Back in our show template, let's take this baby for a spin.
+Change `parts` to `expensiveParts`.
+There's no`expensiveParts` property, but this will call the `getExpensiveParts()` method we just crafted.

-## Filtering Out the Cheap Stuff
+## Filtering Out the Cheap Stuff:

-Now let's make our new method return only the expensive parts.
-Remember, `$this->parts` isn't an array – it's a special collection object with a few tricks up its sleeve.
+Time to make our method return only the expensive parts.
+Remember:
+`$this->parts` isn't an array – it's a special Collection object with a few tricks up its sleeve.
 One of these is the `filter()` method.
-This nifty little function calls a callback for every single part.
+This executes a callback for every part.
 If we return true, it includes that part in the final collection.
 If we return false, it filters it out.
 So we can just say `return $part->getPrice() > 50000;`.

-However, this isn't the most efficient way to do things.
-We're still querying for every single part that relates to our starship, then filtering that in PHP.
-That's like trying to find a diamond in a coal mine.
-What we really want to do is change the query itself, so Doctrine grabs only the parts related to the starship where the price is greater than 50,000.
+Done!
+Except... this is super inefficient.
+We're still querying for *every* part related to our starship, then filtering that in PHP.
+What a waste!
+Could we ask Doctrine to change the query itself, so it only grabs the parts related to the starship where the price is greater than 50,000?

 ## The Power of the Criteria Object